napolux/mycv/README.md

 * Content is retrieved from [Contentful](https://contentful.com)
 * Email is not sent for real
 * The admin area doesn't save/delete data from/to contentful but methods `handleDelete()` and `handleSubmit()` are in place
-* Please consider that while it works with the given credentials and it's able to protect from direct access to the `/admin` page, **authentication is not safe and doesn't persist user session** (if you access the page directly you'll be redirected to the login form).
-It's managed at router level for simplicity.
+* Please consider that while it works validating the given credentials and it's able to protect from direct access to the `/admin` page, **authentication is not safe and doesn't persist user session** (if you access the page directly you'll be redirected to the login form).
+It's managed at router level for simplicity
 * Tests are run on [Travis CI](https://travis-ci.org/github/napolux/mycv)
 * Tests are [snapshot tests](https://jestjs.io/docs/en/snapshot-testing), with mock data for components